Blue-Beaker/mte_patches/README.md

 #### [Client] Fog performance fix
 Improves FPS by reducing looped calculations on every frame in BOP's event listener.

+### Steve's Carts Reborn
+#### More Bridger Blocks
+Allows all solid, opaque, non-falling blocks to be used in bridger module.

 ### Vanilla
 #### [Client] Don't receive item entities when dead
 Stops receiving new item entities on client when player is dead.
 Item entities doesn't remove correctly on client-side when player is dead, so they can get more and more over time, causing huge lags.